DSEI: DSEI 2023

-DSEI 2023 took place in September 2023, 19 months after Putin had ordered Russian troops to start a large-scale War of aggression against Ukraine, the Russian invasion of Ukraine.
+DSEI 2023 took place in September 2023, 19 months after Putin had ordered Russian troops to start a large-scale war of aggression against Ukraine, the Russian invasion of Ukraine.

 DSEI 2023 was the largest in its 24-year history, breaking records in overall attendance, number of visitors, and international delegations.

-There were 23 % more attendees than 2019.
+There were 23% more attendees than 2019.
 DSEI hosted more than 1,500 exhibitors (over 250 of those exhibiting for the first time).
 DSEI offered an online industry buyer and supplier networking tool (MeetMe) to facilitate meetings and connections.

+The policing of DSEI in 2023 was estimated to cost over £3 million.

+DSEI 2025

+In 2025 the UK government made the decision not to invite an Israeli delegation due to Israel's escalation in Gaza.
+However, Israeli defence companies were allowed to attend.

 DSEI stakeholders

 Fully endorsed by the UK Ministry of Defence and the Department for International Trade, DSEI maintains a strong standing with the Royal Navy, the British Army and the Royal Air Force.